BEFORE YOU FILE A REQUEST:

 The City of West Sacramento uses NextRequest to facilitate a public records request.
 In most cases your request will be fulfilled within 10 days.
+Due to the rising number of voluminous requests, requests for large quantities of records may take several months to complete.
 Depending on the volume of records requested, there may be fees imposed for duplication.
 To proceed with your request, please click on the icon below.

 Questions & Answers

 A public record is a wide variety of documents and other materials (including print, photographic, and electronic formats) that were created or obtained by a city agency and are, at the time the request is filed, in the department's possession and control.
 The Act excludes certain categories of records from disclosure, including materials related to internal agency rules, proprietary business information, inter- and intra-agency communications that are protected by legal privileges, and personal privacy.
 Other exclusions apply for Police Department Records (please see Police Department Records below).

 Anyone may initiate a request for public records.

 How May I Request Records?